amorales187/DH150-chuyin/Assignments/assignment1.md

 Chu Yin Wen | DH-150 | Spring 2020

+Understanding the history of our people empowers us to stand in solidarity with our contemporary communities.
+For Asian Americans, our histories are not always easily accessible through mainstream institutions.
+Since the first Asian Americans settled in the United States, our people have been marginalized and our narratives erased.
+With this project, I want to create a digital space for those narratives to be shared.
+Specifically, I want to create a digital museum that is accessible by people of diverse backgrounds.
+This includes people of different ethnicities, ages, and technological abilities.

+By creating this digital museum, I hope to amplify the voices of the Asian American community amidst the public sphere.

 ### Severity Ratings in Heuristic Evaluation - [Nielson Norman Group](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/)
 1 = Cosmetic problem only: need not be fixed unless extra time is available on project